njchoma/DGAPN/README.md

 ./main_train.sh &
 ```

-A list of flags may be found in `main_dgapn.sh` and `src/main_dgapn.py` for experimentation with different network and training parameters (`--reward_type dock` only if docking software has been set up).
-The run log and models are saved under `*artifact_path*/*name*/saves`, and the tensorboard log is saved under `*artifact_path*/*name*/runs`.
+A list of flags may be found in `main_train.sh` and `src/main_train.py` for experimentation with different network and training parameters (`--reward_type dock` only if docking software has been set up).
+The run log and models are saved under `*artifact_path*/saves`, and the tensorboard log is saved under `*artifact_path*/runs`.

 If you wish to produce a pre-trained graph embedding model for DGAPN training, or just want to try out supervised learning with sGAT, check out `src/gnn_embed` for the submodule instructions (installation steps can be skipped if a DGAPN environment is already established).

 ## Evaluation

-After training a model, use `main_eval.sh` to produce and evaluate molecules.
+After training a model, use `main_evaluate.sh` to produce and evaluate molecules.
 The flag `--model_path` should be modified to direct to a trained DGAPN model.

 ```bash
 ./main_evaluate.sh
 ```

-Molecules will be saved in the artifact directory (set via the `--artifact_path` flag in `main_eval.sh`) as a csv file, where each line contains a molecule's SMILES string and associated docking score.
+Molecules will be saved in the artifact directory (set via the `--artifact_path` flag in `main_evaluate.sh`) as a csv file, where each line contains a molecule's SMILES string and associated docking score.

 ## Pre-trained Models
 A trained DGAPN model can be found [here](https://github.com/yulun-rayn/SGAnCP4ADD/tree/main/artifact/dgapn).
 After downloading the trained DGAPN model, you can directly run the evaluate command with the trained model to generate molecules.